dheerajgoudb/ETL-process-on-Yelp-Data/README.md

 -> Change the database name and credentials of the MySQL server.

 -> Run the DataCOllection_YelpAPI.py file

-i.
-In command prompt, you can run the file as: python DataCollection_YelpAPI.py (default values for term and location are "lunch" and        "Dallas, TX") ii.
-In command prompt, you can run the file by passing command line arguments as:
+->In command prompt, you can run the file as: python DataCollection_YelpAPI.py (default values for term and location are "lunch" and        "Dallas, TX")

+-> In command prompt, you can run the file by passing command line arguments as:
         python DataCollection_YelpAPI.py --term="dinner" --location="chicago,IL"

-iii.
-Creating a project in PyCharm and copying the files and run the DataCollection_YelpAPI.py
+-> Creating a project in PyCharm and copying the files and run the DataCollection_YelpAPI.py